-Cord cutting refers to the process of cutting expensive cable connections in order to change to a low-cost TV channel subscription through over-the-air (OT) free broadcast through antenna, or over-the-top (OTT) broadcast over the Internet.
+Cord cutting refers to the process of cutting valuable cable connections to change to a low-cost TV channel subscription through over-the-air (OT) free broadcast through the antenna, or over-the-top (OTT) broadcast over the Internet.
 Cord cutting is a growing trend that is adversely affecting the cable and satellite industry.

 Explaining Cord Cutting

 Some of the advantages of cord cutting include:

 - Advertising is minimal

 - Avoid the triple play

 Some of the disadvantages of cord cutting include:

 - Lack of/limited live video streaming, such as live streaming of sports matches

 - Bandwidth issues

 According to a survey conducted by Convergence Consulting Group, approximately 2.65 million U.S. citizens canceled their cable TV subscriptions between 2008 and 2011 to opt for low-cost Internet video streaming subscription services or other free video platforms.
 As of 2012, the cable industry has also seen a reduction in subscriptions.